bobinimKe/MiniCPM-V/AndroidUpdate.txt

-Suppress Mailto Dialog (on iOS 10 and above)
+Disable tab Swiping (Only available on iOS 12 and up)